 PODCASTS - What inclusion means?
 The United Nations, in the general principles of the UN Convention on the Rights of Persons with Disabilities calls for “full and effective participation and inclusion in society”.
 Everyone should have the same opportunities, take part in the same activities, be able to go to the same places and enjoy the same experiences in life.
 But around the world people with Down syndrome and disabilities do not benefit from full and effective participation and inclusion in society.
 There are many reasons for this.
 One reason is a lack of agreed understanding about what inclusion is and what inclusive systems look like in practice.
 Listen to he audio-podcasts!

-CAMPAIGN MATERIALS: Our message is simple “Improve Our Support Systems”.
-On March 21st each year, we speak up about the things that matter to people with Down syndrome around the world.
-To mark the #WorldDownSyndromeDay many of us will wear #LotsOfSocks in bright fun colours to raise awareness.
+CAMPAIGN MATERIALS: This year, we are calling on everyone around the world to stand Together Against Loneliness.
+Join the campaign "Together Against Loneliness" on March 21st to speak up about the things that matter to people with Down syndrome around the world.
+To mark the #WorldDownSyndromeDay,many of us will wear #LotsOfSocks in bright fun colours to raise awareness.
 Get the communication materials!

 The World Down Syndrome Day is a global awareness day that takes place on 21 March every year.
 The Day has been officially recognised by the United Nations since 2011.
 The United Nations have called on governments, UN officials and NGO representatives to work together to improve quality of life for people with Down syndrome and disabilities around the world.
 The United Nations Convention on the Rights of Persons with Disabilities calls for everyone to have the freedom to make their own choices.
 But people with Down syndrome often have poor or controlling support.
 Often their supporters do things For them, not With them.